This company is not yet accredited. To learn more, see reviews below or submit your own.

 Kirkland knows cat owners sometimes worry about the food they give their four-legged friends, which is why it developed a food that meets a cat's special nutritional need using ingredients that cat owners can trust.

-- Contains probiotics: Probiotics provide good bacteria that live in the digestive system, and they help keep cats healthy by balancing out the bad bacteria.
+Contains probiotics: Probiotics provide good bacteria that live in the digestive system, and they help keep cats healthy by balancing out the bad bacteria.

-- Human grade: Kirkland cat probiotics are all human-grade, which means they are processed under strict human-grade standards and are free of harmful pathogens and other contaminants.
+Human grade: Kirkland cat probiotics are all human-grade, which means they are processed under strict human-grade standards and are free of harmful pathogens and other contaminants.

-- Specially designed formula: Kirkland Cat Chicken and Rice Formula is designed to meet the special nutritional needs of cats.
+Specially designed formula: Kirkland Cat Chicken and Rice Formula is designed to meet the special nutritional needs of cats.
 It also has a balanced amount of protein and fat to keep a cat's body in top condition.

-- Indoor cat formula: Indoor cats can become overweight, which is why Kirkland Signature Super Healthy Weight Indoor Cat Formula helps indoor cats keep at a healthy weight with a lean body condition.
+Indoor cat formula: Indoor cats can become overweight, which is why Kirkland Signature Super Healthy Weight Indoor Cat Formula helps indoor cats keep at a healthy weight with a lean body condition.

-- For different stages: Kirkland Cat Food products are balanced for all life stages, which means they are suitable for kittens and adult cats.
+For different stages: Kirkland Cat Food products are balanced for all life stages, which means they are suitable for kittens and adult cats.

-- Best for Active cats, cats who need probiotics and cats who may be overweight.
+Best for: Active cats, cats who need probiotics and cats who may be overweight.

-Kirkland Cat Food Company Profile
+Kirkland Cat Food Company Information